mattsedlar/Regression_Models_Course_Project/Report.md

 ## Executive Summary

+This paper looks at question of whether an automatic or manual transmission is better for miles per gallon.
+It attempts to explain the advantage manual transmissions have over automatic transmittions by fitting a regression model to the dependent variable, mpg, using independent variables, transmission type and the size and power of a vehicle's engine.
+The result is that better mpg in cars with manual transmissions can be explained by the relationship between gas usage and engine displacement.

 ## Exploratory Analysis

 I started by looking at simple box plot of miles per gallon by automatic and manual transmission types.
 As figure 1 shows, the interquartile range for automatic transmissions is below the interquartile range of manual transmissions.
 There certainly appears to be a relationship between better mpg and manual transmissions.